bhavyasharma1469/HealthFirst-GoogleGH/README.md

 - Instant predictions based on uploaded medical images
 - Online appointment scheduling
+- Rating the previous appointments
 - Chatbot assistance for health inquiries and sexual hygiene concerns
-- User-friendly interface designed for busy individuals
+- User-friendly and intuitive interface designed for busy and new individuals
 - Backed by real-world data

 ## Screenshots